 The canal clearing and maintenance program provides services that include clearing, grading and shaping of the canals as well as restoring, replacing or enhancing structural improvements.
-The program is an ongoing effort and the District has continued to work to maintain and achieve the desired goals.
-Figure 10 shows equipment that is used to mow the canal banks.
-This past year, the District contracted to remove non-native trees and vegetation from Canal 14 between 150th and 154th in Jupiter Farms as shown in Figure 11.
+The program is an ongoing effort, and the District has continued to work to maintain and achieve the desired goals.